 When everything is all set and running, try as much as possible to steer clear of the party and let the person you assigned take over in handling the crowd.

 Always, always be on hand still though for supervision and in case there are any problems.
 You, the parent, should be on hand to report back to parents and deal with any first aid issues or mini tween-crisis that can inevitably erupt.

-On to the fun stuff now, here are some fantastic tween birthday party themes to make sure their party is the one worth remembering.
+On to the fun stuff now; here are some fantastic tween birthday party themes to make sure their party is one worth remembering.

-We have classified them into two categories at home ideas, i.e., indoor and backyard party ideas for tweens and out and about ideas in honor of the soon-to-be teenager in your life.
+We have classified them into two categories of home ideas, i.e., indoor and backyard party ideas for tweens and out-and-about ideas in honor of the soon-to-be teenager in your life.

 At Home Ideas For a Tween Birthday

-Birthday parties at home can be less costly than out and about, and it’s easier to keep an eye on your child, but there’s always the inevitable cleanup after you can not avoid.
+Tween parties at home can be less costly than out and about with older kids, and it’s easier to keep an eye on your child, but there’s always the inevitable cleanup after you can not avoid.